DevComPack/setupmaker/README.md

 If you want to make a pull request, you just have to clone the master branch on your computer, create a branch for your modifications and push it with a pull request.

-Questions can be asked in the [Google Group](https://groups.google.com/forum/#!forum/dcp-setup-makers).
+Questions can be asked in the [Issues](https://github.com/DevComPack/setupmaker/issues) or the [Google Group](https://groups.google.com/forum/#!forum/dcp-setup-makers).

 What you will need on your machine